Whimsy Stick

 Field of Chase

 Outward Hound: 36-inch pole extended, short reach.
-Medium and large dogs crash into the handler instead of running full sprints.
+Of these medium and large dogs crash into the handler instead of running full sprints.
 Whimsy Stick: 4-ft balanced pole on Standard, longer reach on Rugged XL.
 Dogs commit to full sprints with room to cut.

 Longer field for real chase

 I have worked with around 400 client dogs over 10 years.
-In fact, owners who bought the Outward Hound first are almost always back within a couple months looking for a real tool.
-By contrast, the Outward Hound is not a bad budget chase toy for small casual dogs.
-However, it is the wrong tool for medium dogs, large dogs, and structured training.
+Specifically, owners who bought the Outward Hound first are almost always back within a couple months looking for a real tool.
+The Outward Hound is not a bad budget chase toy for small casual dogs.
+It is the wrong tool for medium dogs, large dogs, and structured training.

 Christopher Lee Moran · Founder · 10 years training high-drive dogs